qLibc

 int64_t qstack_popint ( qstack_t * stack)

-qstack->popint(): Removes a integer at the top of this stack and returns that element.
+qstack->popint(): Removes an integer at the top of this stack and returns that element.

 Parameters